devennn/devennn.github.io/_posts/2022-09-02-modernize-hospital-information-system.md

 I was fortunate to join a healthcare company in the middle of this year.
 My hopes are high as I was informed during the interview that my role focuses a lot on building data systems.

-A few days after I joined, I was bewildered by the amount of work needed.
+One week after I joined, I was bewildered by the amount of work needed.
 The problems are these:

 1) Hospital just changed to a new medical records system.
 2) Previous analysts and engineers have left the company.